Newself77/Is601-f2f-f21/README.md

 # Hello IS601 Fall 2021
-## This is the introduction to Git source code management
+## This the introduction to GIT Source Code Management
 ### Gerald
 #### My collaborative partner name is Joshua